10 Comments

 💔💙

-The parent who wrote the initial comment isn't really talking about setting a boundary.
-Boundaries are what "we" do (or will do).
+The parent who wrote the initial comment (the one that's referenced in the article) isn't really talking about setting a boundary.
+Boundaries are what "we" do, (or will or won't do), in response to something that someone else does or does not do.
 They are not about getting someone else to do something -- (ie, What can we do to get her to talk to us again?)
 I hope this parent will learn all she can about estrangement (especially from the adult child's perspective), that she'll do whatever inner healing work she needs to do, and that she will live well, regardless of what her daughter decides to do or not do. <3